plone/training/theming/ttw-advanced-2.rst

 +++++++++++++++++++++++++++++++

-Depending on complexity of the required selector it is sometimes necessary or more convenient to use XPath selectors instead of CSS selectors.
+Depending on complexity of the required selector it is sometimes necessary or more convenient to use :term:`XPath` selectors instead of CSS selectors.
 XPath selectors use the unprefixed attributes ``theme`` and ``content``.
 The common XPath selector attributes include:

 ``theme``